freedomofpress/securedrop-docs/README.rst

 As a current SecureDrop administrator or journalist, you will need to spend a little time setting up an account on our new support site, `support.freedom.press <https://support.freedom.press>`_.
-This process should be quick and easy, and is documented in `Creating Your Account`_.
+This process should be quick and easy, and is documented in :ref:`Creating your Account`.

 Once your account has been created, there are two workflows you can use: a web-based workflow, and an email-based workflow.
 Either workflow may be used interchangeably.
-We think most people will want to use the web-based workflow, which is documented in `Using Redmine`_.
+We think most people will want to use the web-based workflow, which is documented in :ref:`Using Redmine`.

 Freedom of the Press Foundation takes the security of every SecureDrop instance seriously.
 We require an encrypted communications channel for